atduskgreg/Processing-SVM/README.md

-## Processing-SVM
+# P-SVM: Support Vector Machines for Processing

-Beginnings of a Support Vector Machines library for [Processing](http://processing.org).
+This is a machine learning library for Processing that uses Support Vector Machines.
+It is based on the open source [LibSVM](http://www.csie.ntu.edu.tw/~cjlin/libsvm/) project.

-Support Vector Machines is a machine learning technique for classifying data based on a labeled training set.
-Eventually, this library will include conveniences for vectorizing text and image data, saving learned parameters for later use, etc. For now, it includes only a very thin wrapper around libsvm with some default parameters and an example of how to use it to classify text as spam/not spam.
-(The example is heavily based on [this blog post by Ilya Grigorik](http://www.igvita.com/2008/01/07/support-vector-machines-svm-in-ruby/)).
+It is currently in a pre-alpha stage.
+Examples and API are primitive, but functional.
+Look for more helpers and better examples in the coming weeks.

-Very early days.
-Being developed as part of the curriculum for [Makematics](http://makematics.com) at [NYU ITP](http://itp.nyu.edu).
-More soon.
+Download [here](https://github.com/downloads/atduskgreg/Processing-SVM/PSVM.zip) to install.
+See the examples that come with the library for basic training and loading usage.